 Sure, you can ask for more: the F1 key calls a thought bubble again, which shows a schematic overview of Little Robot flying up a bit.
 Press it in different places, at different times, and you’ll get different hints.
 Because that’s what they are: hints.
 Nothing more.

 But controls?
 Straight, direct, ‘press-X-to-not-die’ control prompts?
 No. You figure it out.
 The initial movement controls are not hard to figure out; I hope it’s not too much of a spoiler to reveal that the propellor-headed robot, who was shown flying in the intro cutscene (such as it was), can fly.
 Little Robot does more than that, though, and you’ll have to sort that out yourself.
 The game doesn’t tell you, and neither will I.

 There’s an in-game menu, but that doesn’t contain much.
 Sound and video options, luckily.
-The menu seems an afterthought, a sparse bone thrown to the notion that you might be able to finish Unmechanical in one sitting.
+The menu seems an afterthought, a sparse bone thrown to the notion that you might be unable to finish Unmechanical in one sitting.

 The ‘main’ menu, which pops up if you start the game after already having made progress, is similarly bare-bones.